 |Ranged Weapons||-2||Air Magic||-2|

-- In 0.30, Palentongas will be replaced with Armataurs.
-Their roll mechanic will be transferred to Vhi's Electric Charge.
+- In 0.30, Palentongas were removed, replaced by Armataurs.
+Their roll mechanic was transferred into a spell, Vhi's Electric Charge.

 - Prior to 0.29, Rolling Charge was very noisy.
 Palentongas also had base 11 strength (now raised by 2) and a -2 Shields aptitude (raised by 1).

 - Prior to 0.27, Palentongas had 10% extra HP, in addition to Rugged Brown Scales.